MSeidelFed/KineticMSI/USAGE.md

 *A function to select an isotope proxy that best reflects the changes seen in steady state pools measured without stable isotope assisted mass spectrometry*

-This function allows to compare the steady state pools from molecular features that were measured through both stable assisted and conventional mass spectrometry.
+This function allows users to compare the steady state pools from molecular features that were measured through both stable assisted and conventional mass spectrometry.
 By contrasting the results from different isotope combinations (e.g., A<sub>0</sub> or M<sub>0</sub> to A<sub>n</sub> or M<sub>n</sub> versus A<sub>0</sub> or M<sub>0</sub>  to A<sub>1</sub> or M<sub>1</sub>) users can easily define how many isotopes reflect the actual pool changes of the target molecular features in their biological systems.
 The input files must have the same treatment rows while molecular feature may vary.
 The algorithm will select the features in common for the calculations.

 Examples: